fractalwrench/portfolio/content/posts/json-2-kotlin.md

 ### Distributing a Kotlin command-line application

-JVM languages run pretty much anywhere in a JAR, and Gradle has a few tasks which simplify the process.
+JVM languages run pretty much anywhere in a JAR, and Gradle has a task that simplifies the distribution process.
 Our build file needs a few modifications, such as specifying the location of our main class:

 ```
 apply plugin: 'application'